General Information Questions:

 1. Question: What are the benefits of a modular home?

-Modular homes are structurally stronger, more energy efficient, built in a controlled environment and they
+Modular homes are structurally stronger, more energy efficient, built in a controlled environment and they are faster and

-are faster and generally less expensive.
+generally less expensive.

-Who completes the local work?
+the local work?

 You can hire us as the general contractor for the entire project, or you can hire your own contractors.
 If you decide to hire